readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 🛠️ :ref:`documentation_tools`
     By choosing a tool-agnostic dedicated platform,
-    you can use the documentation tools that you want.
+    you can use documentation tools from open source eco-systems.

 🚢️️ :ref:`workflows`
-    A dedicated CI/CD platform publishes your documentation automatically and versions it so you can focus on applying your own workflow and keep the documentation aligned with your product.
+    A dedicated documentation platform works like a :term:`CI/CD platform <CI/CD>`, publishing and versioning your documentation automatically.
+    Most documentation projects need CI/CD automation,
+    and by choosing a dedicated platform,
+    you save building your own scripts and deployment workflows for documentation.

+🔋️ :ref:`batteries_included`
+    Read the Docs continues to develop new projects and ideas, bringing additional powers to documentation projects that are hosted on the platform.

 ..
 The following sections are about using a dedicated platform as a first-choice in order to free up space for other tasks.
 ..
 These paragraphs can benefit from being shortened and organized, but they are intended as the summary of the introduction.